Table of content

 19 - Make downloads descriptive

-Let me briefly touch upon this topic because occasionally we encounter tricky situations that can confuse users.
+Quick note on this one, because we sometimes run into tricky situations that confuse users.

-This tip is basically use a descriptive link text, provide the file extension and the file size (if possible).
+The tip is simple: use descriptive link text, and include the file extension and file size (when possible).

 <a href="document.pdf">Download the User Manual (PDF, 2.5MB)</a>